Imanebln/csharp-intermediate-concepts/README.md

 ###### Enumerations
 - An enumeration type assigns the integer value to every element inside that enumeration.
 Those numbers start at 0 and increase by 1 for every other element.

+###### Interfaces
+ - To define an interface we need to use the interface keyword.
+It is quite similar to defining a class just we use another keyword.
+Inside that interface, we specify our members without access modifier and implementation.
+So, we just provide a declaration for members, an implementation is a job for a class which implements that interfac.